 There are three steps to intervening with microaggressions when you notice someone else behaving in a problematic way and/or when you hear someone making discriminatory comments.

-If you hear someone making discriminatory comments and/or you notice someone behaving in a problematic way, call attention to the problematic behavior and/or comment that was made and address it out loud.
+If you hear someone making discriminatory comments or you notice someone behaving in a problematic way, call attention to the problematic behavior or comment that was made and address it out loud.

-State why you are uncomfortable, upset, offended and/or why someone else may feel that way, especially if they are the person who the comment or behavior was directed towards.
+State why you are uncomfortable, upset, offended or why someone else (who the comment is directed towards) may feel that way.

 Now, if you are being addressed because of problematic behavior and/or because you made a discriminatory comment (regardless of your intent) the following is critical to remember: